XTSFormer: Cross-Temporal-Scale Transformer for Irregular-Time Event Prediction in Clinical Applications: Experimental Evaluation

 \subsection{Comparison on Prediction Performance}

-Table \ref{res1} summarizes the accuracy, F1-score, RMSE, and negative log-likelihood (NLL) of all evaluated methods on two datasets.
-Further experimental results on two additional datasets are detailed in \textbf{Appendix 2.3}.
+Table \ref{res1} summarizes the accuracy, F1-score, RMSE, and NLL of all evaluated methods on Medications and Providers datasets.
 It is observed that the traditional HP model exhibits the lowest accuracy in predicting event types.
 The RNN-based models perform slightly better than HP in overall accuracy and F1-score.
 The Transformer-based models are generally more accurate than the RNN-based models.
 Their overall accuracy is around 4\% to 5\% higher than RNN-based models.
 Among transformer models, XTSFormer performs the best, whose overall accuracy is 3\% to 5\% higher than other transformers.
 This could be explained by the fact that our model captures the multi-scale temporal interactions among events.
 For event time prediction, we observe similar trends, except that the RMSE of event time prediction for SAHP is somehow worse than other transformers (close to the RNN-based models).
 The reason could be that the event sequences in our real-world datasets do not contain self-exciting patterns as assumed in the Hawkes process.